TartanLlama/sdb/early_access_upgrade.md

 If you purchased the first Early Access version of Building a Debugger and you want to go straight into the chapters that weren't included in that version, this guide shows you all the code modifications that you'll need to make.
 If you notice something that is not in this guide, please [file an issue](https://github.com/TartanLlama/sdb/issues).

+## Early Access Version 2024-08-02 to Early Access Version 2024-10-07

-## Chapter 3 - Attaching to a Process
+### Chapter 3 - Attaching to a Process

 - Add `[[noreturn]]` to `sdb::error::send` and `send_errno` in *sdb/include/libsdb/error.hpp*

-## Chapter 4 - Pipes, procfs, and Automated Testing
+### Chapter 4 - Pipes, procfs, and Automated Testing

 - Use `-1` as a null indicator in `sdb::pipe::close_read` and `close_write` in *sdb/src/pipe.cpp*: